learnk8s/learnk8s.io/src/gatekeeper/content.md

 **TL;DR:** _In this article, you will learn about enforcing policies for your Kubernetes workloads using static tools such as [conftest](https://github.com/open-policy-agent/conftest) and in-cluster operators such as [Gatekeeper](https://github.com/open-policy-agent/gatekeeper)._

-Policies in Kubernetes allow you to prevent certain workloads from being deployed in the cluster.
+Policies in Kubernetes allow you to prevent specific workloads from being deployed in the cluster.

-While compliance is usually the reason for enforcing strict policies in the cluster, there are a number of **recommended best practices that cluster admins should enforce.**
+While compliance is usually the reason for enforcing strict policies in the cluster, there are several **recommended best practices that cluster admins should implement.**

 Examples of such guidelines are:

 1. Not running privileged pods.
-1. Not running pods as root user.
+1. Not running pods as the root user.
 1. Not specifying resource limits
 1. Not using the latest tag for the container images
 1. Now allowing additional Linux capabilities by default

-In addition, you may want to enforce bespoke policies that all workloads may want to abide by, such as:
+Besides, you may want to enforce bespoke policies that all workloads may wish to abide by, such as:

 - All workloads must have a "project" and "app" label.
 - All workloads must use container images from a specific container registry (e.g. my-company.com).